New-style Indonesian leader takes on world's oldest profession

-SURABAYA, Indonesia, March 25 (Reuters) - She has revamped its parks, kickstarted its port development and given free health and education to its poor.
+SURABAYA, Indonesia (Reuters) - She has revamped its parks, kickstarted its port development and given free health and education to its poor.
 But for Tri Rismaharini, the celebrated mayor of Indonesia’s second-largest city of Surabaya, one big challenge remains: shutting down Dolly.

 The two areas combined are often described as Southeast Asia’s largest red-light district.
 Most of the women hail from impoverished rural areas of East Java, a region of Muslim-majority Indonesia famous for its Islamic boarding schools.